Commercial and residential real estate, construction, development, includes all related products, materials, tools and services of real estate.

 Ice cream, candy, chips, cookies, bakery items, nut, fruit and vegetable snacks, popcorn, etc.

-Communications promoting specific products or services related to insurance and the capabilities of financial institutions offering these services.
-All types of insurance are eligible (home, auto, financial, life, travel, business, health insurance companies etc).
+Marketing promoting specific products or services related to insurance and the capabilities of financial institutions offering these services.
+All types of insurance are eligible (home, auto, financial, life, travel, business, etc.), except for health insurance service providers.

 Kitchen and laundry appliances, air conditioners, carpeting, furniture, decorator’s supplies, paint, wallpaper, etc.